 Fruit Salads for BBQs and Picnics

 - Watermelon Feta Salad: Watermelon, feta, cucumber, mint, and lime make a cold side for BBQ plates.
+Start with this watermelon feta salad.

 Protein Salads for Light Dinners